 Take a mid-size manufacturer making industrial sensors.
 One product.
 Five supply chain stages.
 Five contracts, minimum, each owned by a different team.

-Stage 2: Component manufacturing.
+Stage two: Component manufacturing.
 A contract manufacturer in another state produces the circuit boards to your specifications.
-The agreement covers tolerances, defect rates, IP ownership of the tooling, and indemnification if a batch fails.
-Operations manages this relationship.
-The contract lives in the plant manager’s email.

-Stage 4: Logistics.
+Stage four: Logistics.
 A freight broker handles inbound and outbound shipping under a master transportation agreement.
-The contract defines rates, transit times, cargo insurance minimums, and claims procedures.
-Finance approved the rates.
-Operations coordinates the shipments.
-Neither department has the actual contract handy.

-Stage 5: Customer delivery.
+Stage five: Customer delivery.
 Your sales team signed a purchase agreement with the end customer that includes delivery timelines, warranty terms, and liquidated damages for late shipment.
-Sales owns the relationship.
-Legal reviewed the terms.
-The executed copy is in the CRM, maybe.

 That’s five contracts across five departments for one product.
 A manufacturer with a hundred products and dozens of suppliers can accumulate thousands of agreements.